Anesthesiology EHR Software

 You may feel apprehensive to surrender certain tasks to your software, but the truth is that technology is advanced enough to handle the following.
 (Just make sure it’s part of the next EMR you invest in).

 Your work depends on having up to date data on your patients.
 An archaic method is to collect printed information from nurses, making notes as you go, or asking for reports to be emailed.

 All these methods waste time is dependent on humans (therefore subject to human error) and often ineffective.

 The right EMR for your practice will automatically import this information from where it’s collected.
 Ideally, your EMR must communicate effectively with other professionals or hospitals’ EMRs to keep manual tasks to a minimum.

 Not only does this save time, but your records will be error-free.

 Keeping an Eye on What You Do

 Your calculations regarding dosage determine patients’ health and that responsibility is enough to cause stress.
 Now you can use your EMR to prevent certain errors, as the software can monitor your dosage prescriptions.
 If an accidental error on your part can cause side effects or problems, your EMR will alert you so you can recheck your anesthesia plan.

-Software can also compare your plan with patient information.
+The software can also compare your plan with patient information.
 If any combination of facts could trigger known side effects, your software will let you know.

-With more peace of mind you’ll be more focused, which is how software helps doctors be better at their jobs.
+With more peace of mind, you’ll be more focused, which is how software helps doctors be better at their jobs.